laurenceandrews/auguread/README.md

 ## Deployed version
 Link (will be deployed by 15th April): https://auguread.herokuapp.com/

+The deployed site can be accessed at: [https://pure-bastion-32742.herokuapp.com/](https://pure-bastion-32742.herokuapp.com/).

 **Access credentials**

 Example users will be provided by 15th April alongside the working deployed website.